 Digital Object Identifier (DOI)

 Sexton, Travis; Hitchcook, Lisa J.; Rodgers, David W.; Bradley, Luke H.; and Hersh, Louis B., "Active Site Mutations Change the Cleavage Specificity of Neprilysin."
 (2012).
-Molecular and Cellular Biochemistry Faculty Publication.
+Molecular and Cellular Biochemistry Faculty Publications.
 1.